 Heating and cooling systems can account for up to 70% of household energy use during the summer months, making them the largest energy consumers in most homes, according to the Department of Energy.

-Fortunately, our team at Surgi’s Heating & Air Conditioning has some tips for you to save energy and get the most New Orleans air conditioning in your house as possible, without breaking the bank.
+Fortunately, our team at Surgi’s Heating, Cooling & Plumbing has some tips for you to save energy and get the most New Orleans air conditioning in your house as possible, without breaking the bank.